czi-catalystproject/hub-champion-training/episodes/server_resources.md

 From here a Hub Champion can navigate the server *as if they are the user themselves*, which is useful for reproducing and debugging issues.

-::::{dropdown} Exercise: User server management
+::::{admonition} Exercise: User server management
-:open:
+:class: exercise

 Are the following statements *True* or *False*?